Premium Bank

 • first time buyers 3 - introduction

-This first stage was focused on qualitative research.
-Therefore, the main goal was to find out what was happening with the product as well as what users were saying about it.
-Firstly, a gap analysis was conducted to identify and compare key features of several digital advisers, organising usability best practices into different categories.
+The main goal was to understand the product’s current performance as well as user feedback.
+First, a gap analysis was conducted to identify and compare key features across several digital advisers, categorising usability best practices into distinct groups.

 • research - gap analysis - homepages